 I Shall Taunt You: Notably, he's the only character in Alpha to be able to tauntinfinitely, and he's the only character with two rolling taunts, an aerial taunt (although Dhalsim does gain one of his own eventually), and a crouching taunt.
 He also has two supers revolving around posing: the first is a long series of taunts while the second turns every single action of hisinto a taunt.

 Lethal Joke Character: Despite being intended to be a weak, arrogant wimp, he's pretty lethal in every game if you know how to use him right.
-In IV he's mid-tier, but since the community still collectively tends to think of him as weak, he sometimes gets pulled out in tournaments to throw off an opponent who hasn't bothered practicing against him.
+In IV he's low-tier, and since the community still collectively tends to think of him as weak, he sometimes gets pulled out in tournaments to throw off an opponent who hasn't bothered practicing against him.
 Turns out he's actually taken a few levels in badass as he has many Armor Breaking attacks, which are a serious threat to defensive fighters like Gouken.

 Meaningful Name: His full name, when read with the surname first ("Hibiki Dan" or 火引 弾), literally means a "dud bullet", a reference to his short-range projectiles.
 Hibiki also translates to "echo."
 Dan is about as loud (and obnoxiously funny) as they get.

 Missed the Call: Literally.
 In his opening cutscene for Street Fighter IV, Dan believes that he wasn't invited to the original tournament (Street Fighter II).
 Blanka remarks that he had tried to call him several times to inform him of the tournament, but the phone was disconnected because Dan hadn't paid his phone bill.

 In the UDON comics, Dan steals Guy's invitation to the Japan qualifier for the World Warrior Tournament, though in this case Guy actually knew and let him because he didn't feel up to it.